VitaliRj/Vineyard_FastRCNN/README.md

 Note: performance depends significantly on the hardware you are using.

 ## Future Improvements
 A Neural network can never be perfect.
 Training settings and training datasets can always be improved.
 VGG-19 is probably an overkill for this application.
 The layers can be significantly reduced to increase the performance and a faster (FasterRCNNObjectDetector) algorithm can be used.
 Additionally, the robustness against false detections of shadows needs to be improved.
-This can be done with additional training sets including more shadows.
+This can be done with additional training sets including more shadows and data augmentation.

 ## Sources
 [1] Girshick, Ross.
 "Fast r-cnn."
 Proceedings of the IEEE International Conference on Computer Vision.
 2015.